mickeysjm/R-BERT/README.md

 This is an unofficial pytorch implementation of `R-BERT` model described paper [Enriching Pre-trained Language Model with Entity Information for Relation Classification](https://arxiv.org/abs/1905.08284).

+In addition to the SemEval 2010 dataset tested in the original paper, I aslo test implementation on the more recent [TACRED](https://nlp.stanford.edu/projects/tacred/) dataset

 ## Requirements: